tabuna/experiment/README.md

 ```

-The experiment is transmitted in the form of an array, where the keys are the names, and the values are the required ratios.
+The experiment is transmitted in an array, where the keys are the names, and the values are the required ratios.
-For example, if you specify two values containing A -> 50 and B -> 100, then first there will be 50 users with the value A, then there will be 100 users with the value B.
+For example, if you specify two values containing A -> 50 and B -> 100, there will be 50 users with the value A, then there will be 100 users with the value B.
-This allows us to clearly define how the testing will be distributed.
+It allows us to define how the testing will be distributed clearly.

 ```php
 use Orchid\Experiment\Experiment;